-Facility Commentary Forrestfield & Districts Bowling Club Building: The clubroom is a traditional brick and colourbond roof construction with extensive solar panelling on the northwest portion of the apex roof.
-Key considerations are: All external windows have protective grids with the central part of the building providing a covered entry point.
-The car park provides an extensive area serving the club but is compromised by the positioning of a sea container in the northern corner which is used for storage (indicating internal storage issues within the clubroom building).
-An extensive function area is provided in the building with a bar and kitchen servery.
-Recent improvements now incorporate a Universally Accessible Toilet (UAT) which complies with disability access requirements.
-The facility does not provide any player changing or shower amenities.
-The bar, large cool room and refrigerated units are in need of replacement / reconfiguration to increase functionality.
-The cooking equipment appeared to be relatively new, however the cupboard and refrigeration space is dated, although functional.
-An outdoor garden and covered patio provides a good spectator viewing area.
-The bowls facility is ageing and has recently received some investment which has enhanced the accessibility of the facility.
-There are however a number of aspects which will need to be addressed if further funding is to be secured to enhance the service offer.
-This includes: Providing for a more diverse user group than purely bowls.
-The alignment with the Foothills Men's Shed may be considered appropriate due to the age demographic associated with users but there clearly will be a potentially issue with the two facilities operating at the same time.
-The alignment with tennis is stronger and there is clearly the potential to share common infrastructure and the uses are likely to be operational at complimentary times.
-The tennis club membership is not high, and the most important aspect is social and recreational use.
+Forrestfield & Districts Bowling Club Building:

+The clubroom is a traditional brick and colourbond roof construction with extensive solar panelling on the northwest portion of the apex roof.
+Key considerations are:

+- All external windows have protective grids with the central part of the building providing a covered entry point. - The car park provides an extensive area serving the club but is compromised by the positioning of a sea container in the northern corner which is used for storage (indicating internal storage issues within the clubroom building). - An extensive function area is provided in the building with a bar and kitchen servery.
+Recent improvements now incorporate a Universally Accessible Toilet (UAT) which complies with disability access requirements. - The facility does not provide any player changing or shower amenities. - The bar, large cool room and refrigerated units are in need of replacement / reconfiguration to increase functionality.
+The cooking equipment appeared to be relatively new, however the cupboard and refrigeration space is dated, although functional. - An outdoor garden and covered patio provides a good spectator viewing area. - Both the grass and synthetic greens are floodlit.